bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:04:56

-Yeah, well, I just wanted to point out that it's a second grade Utrecht homegrown project, which I'm very proud of.
+Yeah, well, I just wanted to point out that it's a second-grade Utrecht homegrown project, which I'm very proud of.
 The first one, of course, being Bitcoin Explained.
 Needless to say.